HOMEWORK SOLUTIONS IS HERE TO HELP!

 Frequency of Tax Filings

 Michigan requires quarterly tax filing for unemployment insurance taxes and income tax withholdings.

 HWS WILL HELP YOU DO THE RIGHT THING

-HWS knows that most families want to pay their household employees legally and insure that the employee receives workers compensation and unemployment insurance protections.
+HWS knows that most families want to pay their household employees legally and ensure that the employee receives workers compensation and unemployment insurance protections.
 You also want to establish a principled relationship with your employee who is caring for and interacting with precious family members.
 Getting the relationship started on the right footing, including complying with legal and tax formalities, helps set the tone for the relationship.